foxcpp/maddy/README.md

   - Intuitive syntax for complex message routing (SMTP)
   - Same meaningful configuration scheme for all filters
-  - Any builtin functionality can be replaced with third-party implementation if it you need it
+  - Any builtin functionality can be replaced with third-party implementation if you need it

 ## Installation & configuration